Shadester/tunerpage/README.md

 ## 📖 About

-StringThing is a comprehensive web-based tool designed to help guitar and bass players with everything from restringing to setup and maintenance.
-Whether you're a beginner or a seasoned player, StringThing provides practical, hands-on tools for keeping your instrument in top shape.
+StringThing is a comprehensive web toolkit for guitar and bass players, providing everything you need for tuning, setup, diagnostics, and maintenance.
+From chromatic tuning to truss rod adjustments, StringThing offers professional-grade tools accessible right in your browser.
+Whether you're a beginner learning your first restring or a seasoned player dialing in your setup, StringThing has you covered.

 ### Why StringThing?